15 UPMC medical workers win $1 million from Mega Millions

 The group was presented a commemorative $1 million check on Wednesday.
 Nittany MiniMart on Route 6 will get a $5,000 bonus for selling the winning ticket.

 The jackpot in that run was won by a player in Florida.
-It was the largest jackpot in Mega Millions history and the winner had the chance to take home the full amount in annual payments over 29 years or take a one-time payment of about $783 million, both before taxes.
+Before taxes, the winner had the chance to take home the full amount in annual payments over 29 years or take a one-time payment of about $783 million.

 for more features.